AI SEO Tools: What Works and What's Just Hype

 - Spam thousands of site owners

-You can't fake your way onto those sites.
+Can't fake your way onto those sites.
 They don't accept AI-generated content.
 They don't respond to automated outreach.

 That second option is what we do at Revised.
-We find expired domains from authoritative sources, verify the backlinks are real, and redirect them to your site.
+We find expired domains from authoritative sources, verify the backlinks are real, redirect them to your site.

 No AI required.
 Just old-fashioned SEO work at scale.

 Because here's the thing about backlinks: Google's entire algorithm is built around them.
 They're the hardest signal to fake.
-And AI doesn't change that.
+AI doesn't change that.

 Here's something you actually need to pay attention to: Google's AI Overviews.